-- Blackboard and Collaborate: Blackboard is the online learning management system the college uses to deliver all distance education courses as well as to augment many conventional in-person courses.
-The college also provides Blackboard Collaborate, which is a browser-based web conferencing solution for learning.
-Students log into the Blackboard system and Collaborate through the college's website. - Office Hours: The instructor of each distance education course will be available online or inperson during published office hours or by appointment to help or to consult with students enrolled in any Angelina College course, regardless of how the College delivers it. - Synchronous courses: Synchronous courses have online class meetings that occur on set schedules and during specific timeframes, usually through Blackboard and/or Collaborate.
-Students must be online at the exact time of each class meeting in order to participate in the course. - Asynchronous courses: Asynchronous courses are online courses that do not have scheduled class meetings.
+- Blackboard: Blackboard is the online learning management system (LMS) the college uses to deliver all distance education courses as well as to augment many conventional in-person courses. - Blackboard Collaborate: The College also provides Blackboard Collaborate, which is a browser-based web conferencing solution for learning.
+Students log into the Blackboard system and Collaborate virtually through the Blackboard LMS. - Office Hours: The instructor of each distance education course will be available online or inperson during published office hours or by appointment to help or to consult with students enrolled in any Angelina College course, regardless of how the College delivers it. - Synchronous courses: Synchronous courses have online class meetings that occur on set schedules and during specific timeframes, usually through Blackboard Collaborate.
+Students must be online at the exact time of each class meeting in order to participate in the course. - Asynchronous courses: Asynchronous courses are online courses that do not have regularly scheduled class meetings; however, at the instructor's discretion, limited scheduled meeting times may be required.
 In asynchronous courses, the instructor provides all course materials, lectures, tests, and assignments through Blackboard.
-The instructor of an asynchronous course will require students to complete coursework by published deadlines and/or to engage in course material or activities in Blackboard with a certain level of frequency. - Hybrid courses: Hybrid courses combine asynchronous online instruction with conventional inperson class meetings.
-Typically, the instructor will deliver approximately half of the coursework online in an asynchronous format through Blackboard, and half of the coursework during scheduled in-person class meetings that all students enrolled in the course are required to attend.
+The instructor of an asynchronous course will require students to complete coursework by published deadlines and/or engage in course material or activities in Blackboard with a certain level of frequency - Hybrid courses: Hybrid courses combine asynchronous online instruction with conventional inperson class meetings.
+The instructor will deliver between 50% and 85% of the coursework online, typically in an asynchronous format through Blackboard.
+Students will complete the remaining coursework during scheduled in-person class meetings that all students enrolled in the course are required to attend. - Hyflex courses: Hyflex courses offer each student greater flexibility in their learning environment.
+Students have the flexibility to attend class in any of the three course delivery modes (face-to-face, asynchronous, or synchronous) throughout the semester.

 Digital Higher Education Consortium of Texas: Angelina College offers distance education courses through the Digital Higher Education Consortium of Texas (DigiTex) in cooperation with other Texas junior college districts.
-Interested students should contact the Office of Distance Education and Testing.
+Interested students should contact the Office of Academic Success.

 Secure Username and Password: The College issues each student a secure username and password for the college's online student portal and for Blackboard to ensure the student who registers in a distance education course or program is the same student who participates in and completes the course or program and receives the credit.
-At the course instructor's discretion, students enrolled in a distance education course may also be required to take proctored examinations, which require picture identification.
 It is a violation of the Student Code of Conduct for any student to access any college computer, website, or internet service using another student's username and password.
-It is also violation of the Student Code of Conduct for any student to use his/her username and password to access any college computer, website, or internet service.
+It is also violation of the Student Code of Conduct for any student to allow knowingly another student to use his/her username and password to access any college computer, website, or internet service.